hoosong0235/The-Overview-Effect/README.md

 #### 1) Time Scale

 I have designed user interface and user experience flow for controlling time scale.
-If user start pressing button X at left controller, user interface that shows current time scale and some futuristic spaceship effect opens in the screen.
+If user start pressing button X at left controller, user interface hologram that shows current time scale and some futuristic spaceship effect opens in front of the spaceship.
 If user complete pressing button X at left controller, the user interface closes.
 While user pressing button X at left controller, user can start pressing button B or A at right controller in order to increase or decrease the time scale.

 #### 2) Grabbable

 User can generate grabbable object in front of current control rotation of the user by pressing button Y at left controller.
 User can actaully grab the object and physically interact with the object freely with both controller while playing simulation in VR device.
+And since you are in the spaceship, where the effect of gravity vanishes since the virtual centrifugal force cancel out the gravity, every single object doesn't affected by gravity.

 #### 3) Navigation

-User can navigate around the preset translucent area by controlling joystick at right controller.
+User can navigate around the preset translucent circular area, which is temporary implemented as spaceship, by controlling joystick at right controller.

 <details>
 <summary>Blueprint Implementation</summary>